Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in

 This fun screwball comedy marks Marilyn’s first time working with director Howard Hawks (who would go on to direct her in Gentlemen Prefer Blondes the following year).
-Monkey Business features Marilyn in a smaller role this time around for the film really belongs to her co-stars, Cary Grant and Ginger Rogers.
+Monkey Business features Marilyn in a smaller role this time around as the film really belongs to her co-stars, Cary Grant and Ginger Rogers.
 Grant plays the role of Dr. Barnaby Fulton, a middle-aged research chemist who has been working on developing a rejuvenating youth serum for the Oxley Chemical Company.
 So far, things have been slow going.
 That is until one of the lab’s chimpanzees gets loose and mixes up a much more effective version of the formula.
 Unbeknownst to anyone else, this new formula ends up in the lab’s water cooler and it doesn’t take long before both Barnaby and his wife, Edwina (Rogers), start to feel the effects of this unique “fountain of youth”.
-Marilyn plays the role of Miss Laurel, the young secretary of Barnaby’s boss who gets pulled into his antics once he starts to feel like he’s 20 again.
+Marilyn plays the role of Miss Laurel, the young secretary of Barnaby’s boss who gets pulled into Barnaby's antics once he starts to feel like he’s 20 again.
 Both Grant and Rogers give hilarious performances as the ever more childlike Barnaby and Edwina.
 Without a doubt, Monkey Business is a movie that features such an absolutely outlandish concept that it depends entirely on the talent of those involved to pull it off.
 Luckily, this is a film with an A+ cast that delivers in spades.

 9. "Bus Stop" (1956)